state-adapt/state-adapt/apps/docs/src/app/intro/intro.md

 ## 5. React to observable data sources

-Multiple stores might need to respond to the same observable, so it needs independent annotation.
+Multiple stores might need to react to the same observable, so it needs independent annotation.

 ```diff-typescript
 export class NameComponent {